forcedotcom/Einstein-GPT-for-Developers/README.md

 </div>

 Einstein for Developers (Beta) is an AI-powered developer tool that’s available as an easy-to-install Visual Studio Code extension built using CodeGen, the secure, custom AI model from Salesforce.
+The extension does not use customer data to train our LLM.

 Head over to the [Einstein for Developers Documentation](https://developer.salesforce.com/tools/vscode/en/einstein/einstein-overview) to learn more.

 ## Get Started